emmavkarlsson/portfolio-project-5/README.md

 | CLIENT_ORIGIN | the url for your app you just copied - keep the https:// in the beginning but remove the / at the end  |

 You have successfully deployed your app!
 Now remember, anytime you make changes to your code and want to deploy it again, you need to run 'npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.' before you push.

+## Credits
+- This project is based on Code Institute's walkthrough project 'moments'.
+- Code Institutes tutors have been a great support when I had issues connecting my front end to the backend.
+- A big thanks to my mentor Rohit Sharma, for inputs on the project as well as making sure that my models and views were correct when I had doubts.
+- Last but not least, a big thank you to my fellow Code Institute student [Gustaf](https://github.com/gStarhigh/) who has helped me troubleshoot, assisted me with connecting frontend to backend and has continuously offered his support throughout this project!